metamn/react/content/blog/on-design-systems-3/index.md

 The second chart connects the buzzwords to well-know web technologies like HTML, CSS and Javascript.

-### The buzzwords
+#### The buzzwords

 ![The context](ds-context-black.png)

-### HTML, CSS, Javascript and the bindings
+#### HTML, CSS, Javascript and the bindings

 ![The flow](ui.png)

+This image was generated via code.
 Please click on the image to enjoy it in full size.
 Or scroll down to see the larger, individual images composing up this big picture.

-## And now the words

-### User interfaces
+## User interfaces

 User interfaces display information equipped with structure, presentation and behavior.